YahooArchive/express-state/README.md

 Even with the basic XSS protection Express State provides, it's still important to _always_ escape untrusted user input.

+#### Exposing Functions

+Express State allows for functions to be serialized and sent to the browser, but this has a few limiations and practical constraints:

+* A `TypeError` will be thrown if a native built-in function is being serialized, like the `Number` constructor.
+Native built-ins should be called in wrapper functions, which can be serialized.

+* Functions should only be exposed if they are dependency free and monadic in nature.
+The original scope in which a function defined is not gauranteed to be present in the client-side environment.
+If a function references variables or has other dependencies outside its scope, it's likely not to work properly.

+* Application code _should not_ be sent to the browser by exposing it via Express State.
+That would be a misuse of this library and it's recommended that client-side code be organized into servable files or modules allowing the browser to download the code via standard `<script src>` elements or a script loader.

 ### Setting a Root Namespace

 A common practice is to set a root namespace for an app so all of its exposed